brodycj/Android-sqlite-ext-native-driver/README.md

+# WARNING TEST PLUGIN

+This plugin is forked from https://github.com/brodycj/Android-sqlite-ext-native-driver, and only provided to test the compilation of new Libs for Android 15 16Kb Page Size.

 # Android sqlite native driver with extra features

 Provides Android NDK build of sqlite3 (<http://sqlite.org/>, public domain) with a low-level JNI interface accessible from a single (singleton) single `SQLiteNative` class, along with the following extra features: REGEXP, BASE64